Matheus-IT/Primeiro-Projeto/README.md

-# Java Script Git
+# Clock Made With Java Script!
- My Java Script Projecs
+ My first project in Java Script
+ It's a simple clock, just for fun!